 The Quieter Side of Grand Canyon

 Wake up early and head to the North Rim of Grand Canyon National Park.
 This best-kept secret receives only 10 percent of the visitation as the South Rim.
+Kanab is a great base for the North Rim as its the closest town with a large number of hotel choices.
 For dinner back in Kanab, head to Sego Restaurant to taste Chef Shon Foster’s creations.
 He's a former executive chef at upscale Amangiri.
 “When people eat my food I want them to find themselves in that moment, closing their eyes and letting their senses take them back to memories of their life,” he says.

 A Secret Near Zion